 This will finally be the year where I:

-- Start going to the gym and lose all the weight I’ve been carrying around since college.
+- Start going to the gym and losing all the weight I’ve been carrying around since college.

 - Finally, meet that girl/guy and get into the relationship of my dreams or improve my existing relationship